BI-DS/ELE-3909/lecture10/README.md

 # run demo
 !python demo.py
 ```
+Alternatively, you can just open the file `running_som.ipynb` and click the button `Open in Colab` to run the demo code.

-Move to the `output` folder to see som visualizations of the SOM.
+After you have trained the SOM, open to the `output` folder to see som visualizations of the SOM.